 - Asbestos was a major building material up until around 1977.
-Before you buy a home you should definitely be aware of the presence of asbestos, because it can drive up the cost of repairs and renovations while driving down the resale value.
-If you are planning on doing any repair work yourself it is especially important that you know of asbestos and take proper precautions if it is present.
+Before you buy a home, you should be aware of the presence of asbestos, because it can drive up the cost of repairs and renovations while driving down the resale value.
+If you are planning on doing any repair work yourself, it is especially important that you know of asbestos and takes proper precautions if it is present.

-- Mold is one of the scariest issues with home buyers today and with good reason as it can cause health issues.
-If you have any kind of respiratory problems, the presence of mold in a home can make them far worse.
+- Mold is one of the scariest issues with home buyers today and with good reason as it can cause health problems.
+If you have any respiratory problems, the presence of mold in a home can make them far worse.
 Mold is something that can be fixed when buying a home just know what you are getting yourself into.
-Any kind of mold remediation that is necessary should be taken care of by the seller.
+Any mold remediation that is necessary should be taken care of by the seller.

 16. Make sure the electrical system is up to par.

 Current building codes require modern electrical wiring.
 Most homes built before the 1930s are not up to standard unless they have been renovated.
 These old homes use knob and tube wiring, which can be expensive to bring up to code.
 Keep in mind that many lenders and insurance companies will not work with a buyer if the home has knob and tube wiring due to the hazards it creates.